 Psychology and Cognitive Sciences

 The improvement in performance in Psychology and Cognitive Sciences has been achieved, in a large part, due to the strategy that CQUniversity implemented in 2011 to enhance the quantity and quality of its research.
-Key elements of this strategy include the appointment of Engaged Research Chairs to foster vibrant research cultures, the creation of Deputy Dean (Research) positions in each school to provide researchers with leadership and support, the establishment of the Health Collaborative Research Network to encourage collaborations with excellent researchers at other universities, and the introduction of an Enterprise Agreement that enables productive researchers to spend up to 70% of their time engaged in research activities, rather than the standard 40%.
-In addition to these University-wide initiatives, two major changes have occurred in the School since 2011.
+Key elements of this strategy include the appointment of Engaged Research Chairs to foster vibrant research cultures, the creation of Deputy Dean (Research) positions in each School to provide researchers with leadership and support and the introduction of an Enterprise Agreement that enables productive researchers to spend up to 70% of their time engaged in research activities, rather than the standard 40%.
+In addition to these University-wide initiatives, two major changes have occurred in the School of Health, Medical and Applied Sciences since 2011.
 First, the School has targeted research-active staff to fill academic positions as they become vacant.
-Second, the University opened a campus in Adelaide, and that campus is home to the Appleton Institute for Behavioural Science.
-The Institute has a state-of-the-art research facility and an excellent team of researchers and HDR students that are led by a Director with a world-class reputation in this field of research.
+Second, the University opened a campus in Adelaide, and that campus is home to the Appleton Institute.
+The Institute has a state-of-the-art research facility and an excellent team of researchers and RHD students that are led by a Director with a world-class reputation in this field of research.